 Working remotely for a few months now, you might have already realized that remote work communication comes with its own set of challenges that require thoughtful solutions.
 When you are a part of a remote team, you can’t just huddle the team members into the meeting room for a quick discussion.

-You have to be more mindful of setting up meetings or even calling your team members who are already working from home and may not always be available for a ‘quick discussion.’
+You have to be more mindful of setting up meetings or even calling your team members who are already working from home (WFH Meaning) and may not always be available for a ‘quick discussion.’
 Moreover, you also need to be careful of the messages you send out to your team.
 Even a little typo or wrong context can cause major miscommunication and issues within your remote team.

 Remote work requires new skills, both managerial and interpersonal, that will determine team success.
 Achieving good communication with the same team members in a remote team environment requires a paradigm shift and new work strategies.

-The top remote work communication challenges
+The top remote team communication challenges

 While it’s good to communicate closely with your remote team, overcommunication can lead to productivity issues.
 It can be difficult to focus and get work done when you are constantly receiving messages from colleagues and notifications from the numerous work applications that you use.
 Similarly, impromptu and sporadically scheduled meetings can also affect productivity flow.